ReConnecting Cruise 2023-2027

 Tulln ➻ Klosterneuburg

 On Friday, the journey continues downstream to the Nussdorfer Sporn (Vienna), where the Danuvina docks for a stopover with two Viennese primary school classes.
-The children, who are currently doing a lesson on Roman Vienna, will be introduced to the authentic Roman ship.
-The Stadtarchäologie Wien provides exciting illustrative material and re-enactors introduce the children to their equipment, clothing and the everyday life of a Roman soldier.
+The children, who are currently doing a lesson on Roman Vienna, are introduced to the authentic Roman ship.
+The Stadtarchäologie Wien provides exciting illustrative material and members of the Schleuderverein "Schlingel Team Austria" introduce the children to the equipment, clothing and the everyday life of a Roman soldier.

-Around 12:00 noon, the crew sets off again to row through Vienna on the main branch of the Danube, enjoying the beautiful skyline of the modern Vindobona, before docking at the day's destination in Fischamend.
-(No visits possible at the landing point).
+Around noon, the crew sets off again to row through Vienna on the main branch of the Danube, enjoying the beautiful skyline of the modern Vindobona, before docking at the day's destination in Fischamend.

 Friday, 11.10.